LAAC-LSCP/laac-lscp.github.io/docs/yoda-projects.md

 Outside the lab or if the dataset is not present locally {: .label }

 When there is no local dataset storing the data you want, you can directly clone the dataset from an online repo.
-Just remember that `datalad get` will have to doanload the content and that can be time consuming.
+Just remember that `datalad get` will have to download the content and that can be time consuming.
 ```bash
 mkdir datasets
 cd datasets